mitshah1207/cooper/README.md

 ## Toilet
 - Usually goes twice per day and can last 10-12 hours comfortably without problem.
 Well toilet trained.
 - Poos twice often during a walk (morning) and maybe once at night.
-- No accidents at home however the first 1-2 times he is in a new home setting he will attempt to urine mark (possibly as he's uncastrated).
+- No accidents at home, however the first 1-2 times he is in a new home setting he will attempt to urine mark (possibly as he's uncastrated).

 ## Play
 - Will chase a ball endlessly if chucked.
-We would always try and get a command out of him before throwing.
+We would always try and get a command out of him before throwing ("touch", "middle", "ball").
 We limit it to 5 mins at a time, and state 'all done' wiping our hands together to signal the game is over.
 Often say 'all done, game over' whilst doing the motion.
-- Does not actually like to tug
+- Does not know how to tug

 ## Sleep
 N.B.
 Important that the doors are not shut in the room he is in.